kstrikis/ephor-mcp-collaboration/README.md

 ## Collaborative Debate Flow

 1. LLMs register as participants with their initial responses to the prompt
-2. The server waits 3 seconds after the last registration
+2. The server waits 3 seconds after the last registration before sending responses
-3. LLMs receive unique session IDs and can access all initial responses
+3. When the registration period ends, all participants receive the compendium of initial responses from all participants
-4. Participants submit follow-up responses, responding to each other's points
+4. Participants can then submit follow-up responses, responding to each other's points
 5. The debate continues until the participants reach a consensus or a maximum number of rounds is reached

 ## License